dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ### Indicator widget

-On the enrollment dashboard, you can view the Indicator widget.

 ![](resources/images/capture_app/enrollment-dash-indicator-widget-1.png)

-The indicator widget displays program indicators that are configured as "Display in form" or through program rules (Displaying text or key/value pairs in "Program indicator widget").
+On the enrollment dashboard, the indicator widget displays indicator text and values output related to the current dashboard.

 #### Empty state
-If there are no indicators available for the enrollment, the widget will be shown with a text saying there are no indicators.
+If there aren't any related indicators or indicator output for the current dashboard, the widget shows a short _empty_ message.
-If there are no program rules or indicators that can possibly display a message, the indicator will not be displayed at all.
+If the current dashboard can't show any indicator output (because it has no related indicators) then the widget is hidden.

-#### Legends (Optional)
+#### Legends
-As customized in the maintenance app, program indicators can also have a `Legend` assigned to them.
-This will be showed as small circle to the left of the indicator value.
+Some indicator values show a colored circle next to the value.
+The colored circle shows the related legend color for that indicator value.
+Colored legend circles are only shown for indicator values that have them set up.

 ## Enrollment event view and edit page